Umuzi-org/tech-department/content/department-processes/team-onboarding/_index.md

 #### Mentorship
 Here's what you have to know about the role of a Mentor, what is expected from both you and your Mentees.
- [Here] (https://umuzi-org.github.io/tech-department/workshops/how-to-be-a-great-mentor/)  is the presentation
+ Here is the workshop: {{% contentlink "/workshops/how-to-be-a-great-mentor/" %}}